 In order to address the growing demand for energy, methods are being developed to extract power from the ocean in the form of waves, currents, temperature differences, and salinity.
 The marine energy industry has faced many technical challenges around deploying devices in the corrosive, high-energy marine environment, but has made significant progress over the years.
-To make this learning accessible and help progress the industry, Tethys Engineering was created to archive documents around the technical and engineering development of MRE devices.
+To make this learning accessible and help progress the industry, Tethys Engineering was created to archive documents around the technical and engineering development of marine energy devices.

 The primary content within Tethys Engineering are documents (both peer-reviewed and grey literature) which are actively collected and curated by a team of researchers at PNNL from a variety of sources.
 Members of the community are also encouraged to contribute to Tethys Engineering by identifying documents not yet in the collection.
 Where possible by copyright, Tethys Engineering will provide access to documents by uploaded PDFs.
 All content can be easily sorted and filtered on the Knowledge Base and Map Viewer databases.

 Tethys Engineering Development Platform

 Tethys Engineering has been developed using Drupal, supporting a “smart” database that has certain advantages over standard databases.
 Tethys Engineering draws on many years of software and systems development from the PNNL Drupal Development Team, allowing users to semantically search and organize data through tagging individual files, documents, and multimedia products.
 Tethys Engineering is monitored and all content is quality assured and curated to ensure that content is current and accurate.
 Feedback and suggestions from users are actively encouraged, as website functionality and content are routinely added based on user input.